AyoubCoding21/ElectroBench/README.md

 # ElectroBench
-ElectroBench is a GLSL 1.2 + C++ based benchmark for Debian-based Linux PCs, It demonstrates medium->advanced lighting situations using GLSL 1.2 shaders, and has an integrated FPS counter.
+ElectroBench is a GLSL 1.2 + C++ based benchmark for Arch and Debian-based Linux PCs, It demonstrates medium->advanced lighting situations using GLSL 1.2 shaders, and has an integrated FPS counter.

 # Technical informations about ElectroBench: